aloush-dev/be-ali-news/README.md

 * .env.development

 Each of these will setup the database based on if you want the full database set or just some test data.\
-Now edit each of these files and copy the following text into each 'PGDATABASE=database_name_here'

-for the .test file replace 'database_name_here' with 'nc_news_test'\
+Now edit each of these files and copy the following text into each 'PGDATABASE=database_name_here' and replace 'database_name_here' with the databases you are looking to access.
-for the .development file replace 'database_name_here' with 'nc_news'

 **The .env files are automatically added to git ignore so you will have to do this each time you clone the repo**